Poisoning

 - Remove visible toxins without endangering yourself

-- In case of skin contact, rinse the fur thoroughly with lukewarm water (for at least 15 minutes)
+- In case of skin Contact, rinse the coat thoroughly with lukewarm water (at least 15 minutes)

-- In case of vomiting, ensure that the tip of the mouth is the lowest point to avoid aspiration
+- If Vomiting, make sure that the tip of the muzzle is the lowest point to avoid aspiration

-- Do not attempt to induce vomiting independently
+- Do not attempt to induce Vomiting on your own

 Decontamination

-- Emetics such as apomorphine (dog) or xylazine (cat) can be used for recent oral ingestion (< 2-4 hours) and when fully conscious
+- Emetics such as apomorphine (dog) or xylazine (cat) can be used in case of recent oral intake (< 2–4 hours) and with full consciousness

 - Thorough washing with mild shampoo